14islands/wp-responsive-io/README.txt

 == Changelog ==

+= 1.1.0 =
+* Adding fallback script check.
+The fallback script will added to the queue and load in case the CDN fails.

+= 1.0.5 =
+* Bug fix version.
+Making sure the scripts loads at the footer.

+= 1.0.4 =
+* Bug fix version.
+Lower the priority to further avoid other filters conflicts.

 = 1.0.0 =
 * Initial version.
 Changes images and check for [caption] to avoid conflicts.

-= 1.0.4 =
-* Bug fix version.
-Lower the priority to further avoid other filters conflicts.

-= 1.0.5 =
-* Bug fix version.
-Making sure the scripts loads at the footer.

 == Upgrade Notice ==